 - Are paid as a 1099 independent contractor

-- Have an office, retail space, or other location, leased or otherwise, in James City County;
+- Have or use an office, retail space or commercial or industrial space, vacation rental, etc. in James City County;

-- Are a resident of James City County
+- Are a resident of James City County, or

 You must apply for a James City County Business, Professional, and Occupational License (BPOL) within 10 days of the start of business.
 Refer to Guidelines for Business License Applicants for any other requirements, depending on your entity type, your location, or your business model.
 Once a business has a license account in James City County, it must renew by March 1 annually (regardless of level of gross receipts) or close the account in writing.
 Non-filers are subject to administrative assessments.